quire-io/guide/_docs/tasklist-03-set-date-time.md

 date:   2019-08-23 15:00:00 +0800
 categories: set due dates
 ---
+Setting dates and time to your task in your project can help you to keep track of which tasks are falling behind and which tasks are completed beforehand.

+You will also [get reminded](https://quire.io/guide/get-notified/) via in-app notifications or email notifications of upcoming tasks or tasks that are about to be due.

+If you switch your List or Sublist to the [Timeline view](/guide/reschedule-tasks-in-timeline/), you can also see your tasks with dates spread out in an horizontal timeline view.
+It can provide you a clear overview of when the project starts and ends.

 ## Set due date

 Decide when a task should be done (aka give it a deadline) by setting a due date.